fossabot/projectbot/.github/PULL_REQUEST_TEMPLATE/bug_fix_template.md

+---
+name: Bug fix
+about: Fix a bug referenced in a issue
+title: ''
+labels: bug
+assignees: ''
+---

 ### Requirements for Contributing a Bug Fix

-* Fill out the template below.
+- Fill out the template below.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
-* The pull request must contribute a change that has been endorsed by the maintainer team.
+- The pull request must contribute a change that has been endorsed by the maintainer team.
 See details in the template below.
-* The pull request must update the test suite to exercise the updated functionality.
+- The pull request must update the test suite to exercise the updated functionality.
 If you don't know how just don't (a maintainer will add them later)
-* After you create the pull request, all status checks must be pass before a maintainer reviews your contribution.
+- After you create the pull request, all status checks must be pass before a maintainer reviews your contribution.

 ### Identify the Bug